jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 ### Jellyfin for Kodi Overview

-This addon syncs metadata from selected Jellyfin libraries into the local Kodi database.
+This add-on syncs metadata from selected Jellyfin libraries into the local Kodi database.
 This has the effect of making interacting with it feel very much like vanilla Kodi with local media.
 This means that our Jellyfin content will be displayed on the home screen under the proper media headings by default, it has virtually no delay while interacting with the library, etc. However, it also assumes that it's the only media source and in largely incompatible with other media sources that interact with Kodi's database.

 Media in Kodi's database is automatically kept in sync with the server in one of several ways: